 Sponsorship:Full tuition fees are paid for the GDL and LPC, together with a maintenance grant of £9,000 per year.

 Total partners: 21

 Trainee places available for 2021: 8

 Second year: £55,000

-What's involved:Interview and written assessment.
-Attendance on our summer placement scheme is preferred but not compulsory.
+What's involved:Interviews with assessment.
+Attendance on our Easter or summer vacation scheme is preferred but not essential.